 Turquoise and White Christmas Tree

 This skinny pencil tree decorated by Sarah Lemp at All Things With Purpose doesn't skimp on holiday style.
-Instead of sticking with holiday decorations in traditional colors, the blogger decked out her display with lovely ornaments in various shades of turquoise and white.
+Instead of sticking with holiday decorations in traditional colors, the blogger decked out her display with ornaments in various shades of turquoise and white.